Welcome to a new Family Dinner Book Club. This month we are featuring The Smallest Girl in the Smallest Grade by Justin Roberts.

 We invite you to get a copy of the book and begin reading it with your family.

 Then, use the great ideas below to plan your menu, make table decoration crafts, talk about the book and complete a family service project.
 We have everything you need!

 Full Disclosure: This post contains affiliate links for your convenience.

 Just to review a bit… Family Dinner Book Club is a monthly book club for your family.
 On the 15th of each month, we share the title of the book that is being featured.
-Then, on the 1st of each month we provide all the details for your special club dinner.
-Sarah from Daisy at Home shares a special menu to compliment the book.
+Then, on the 1st of each month, we provide all the details for your special club dinner.
+Sarah from Chef Sarah Elizabeth shares a special menu to complement the book.
 And, I will share conversation starters and a service project for your family.
 Sarah and I will take turns showcasing table decoration crafts to make with the kids.

 We invite you to share a picture from your dinner with us anytime during the month on our Family Dinner Book Club Facebook page.